The Risks of AI Overuse in Today’s Localisation Landscape

 And thankfully, most companies understand the risk of using raw and unreviewed Machine Translations output.
 The negative aspects of MTPE, however, are oftentimes underestimated.

 Here’s the clue: Many voices within the translations community argue the decision whether to even use Machine Translation for a specific project should be with the linguists, since they have the expertise and experience needed to determine whether a translatable piece of content is suitable for MTPE or requires a more creative and human approach.
-Their argument: “You wouldn’t tell your handyman which tools they’re allowed to use, so why would you tell that to your translator?”

 In reality, translations and localisation are still largely viewed as a cost factor and not an investment.